openlibhums/memory-alpha/content/support/journal-management/form-elements.md

 <!-- edit to work for review, submission and hunt for any other custom forms. -->

 - Name
-	- This field provides the name of the submission element In case of a short question, you could put a question in this field.
+   This field provides the name of the element.
+   In case of a short question, you could put a question in this field.
 If using a longer question, you may wish to use a more generic description and provide further guidance in the help text.

 - Kind
-  - blabla kinds yada yada I am so tired besties.
+   blabla kinds yada yada I am so tired besties.

 - Required
-  - Check this setting’s box to make this part of the form obligatory to complete.
+   Check this setting’s box to make this part of the form obligatory to complete.

 - Order
-  - This determines the order of elements on the submission form.
+   This determines the order of elements on the form.

 - Help text
-  - This text will display under the submission element and can provide further guidance or information for authors.
+   This text will display under the form element and can provide further guidance or information for authors.

-- Default visibility
+- Default visibility (review forms only)
-  - If enabled, this element will be visible to the author by default once the editor has shared the review with them.
+   If this box is ticked, the answer to this form element will be visible to the author by default once the editor has shared the review with them.
 If disabled, the author will not see this element unless the editor overrides it.

 ## Element types (kind)
 A submission form element can be one of the following kinds: